nknguyenhc/luminous-zephyr/README.md

 The Luminous Zephyr application aims to provide personalized product recommendations to users based on their natural language search queries using Artificial Intelligence (AI) techniques.

 ## How we built it
+We used React to build an intuitive frontend interface that interacts with the FastAPI backend.
+The backend also communicates with a Gemini model which pulls data from defined datasets housed in the backend.

 ## Challenges we ran into